block-wallet/block-extension-dev-docs/provider/README.md

 }
 ```

 This value will be undefined if it's not a BlockWallet provider.
+If the value is undefined, you can lead your user to the BlockWallet website at https://blockwallet.io/ or directly to the Chrome Webstore page at https://chrome.google.com/webstore/detail/blockwallet/bopcbmipnjdcdfflfgjdgdjejmgpoaab

 ## Request permissions